oscarlevin/pretext-tools/README.md

 Here are some options that I find make snippets more useful.
 For each of these, open settings in VS code and search for them.

 - Emmet: Excluded Languages.
 I exclude PreTeXt Emmet for PreTeXt, since the snippets behave better.
 - Editor: Snippets Suggestions.
-I set this to "top" so that the snippets are shown before other autocomplete suggestions.
+I set this to "bottom" so that the snippets are shown after other autocomplete suggestions.
 - Editor: Tab Completion.
 I set this to "only snippets" so that I can hit TAB or ENTER to select the snippet.
 - If you get too many snippet suggestions, experiment with the quick-suggest and completion settings.
 Please contribute suggestions on the best configuration if you find something that works well.